Purple Rain (song): Performances

 The song was a staple of Prince's live performances.
 He played it on nearly every tour after 1984, except for a period after his name change when he avoided his older hits for a few years.

 At the Super Bowl XLI halftime show, in which he was the featured performer, "Purple Rain" was featured as the last song of Prince's set and was, appropriately, played during a downpour at the stadium; when combined with the purple stage lighting, this created the song's signature image.

 Prince performed the song as the opening of a medley of his hits with Beyoncé at the 2004 Grammy Awards, and also at the 2006 Brit Awards.

 "Purple Rain" ended up being the final song Prince performed live during his final concert in Atlanta, Georgia on April 14, 2016.

-As a single

-For release as a single, the song was edited down from 8:41 to 4:05.

-The B-side, "God", is a much more overtly religious number (Prince's most religious), recalling the Book of Genesis.
-The song also features extensive vocal experimentation.
-Towards the end, Prince mentions "The Dance Electric", which was a song given to former band member André Cymone.
-In the U.K., the 12-inch single also included an instrumental of "God", also known as "Love Theme from "Purple Rain", an edited portion of which appears in the film.

 Reception and legacy

-In its contemporary review of the single release, Billboard called it a "pretty majestic," saying that "Captured in four minutes, the song and the emotion that make the pivotal moment of a remarkable film."
+In a contemporary review of the single release, Billboard called it "pretty majestic," stating, "captured in four minutes, the song and the emotion that make the pivotal moment of a remarkable film."

-The song ranked number 18 on the Rolling Stone list of the 500 Greatest Songs of All Time.
+The song ranked number 18 in Rolling Stone‘s 2021 list of the 500 Greatest Songs of All Time.
 Q magazine placed it at number 40 in its list of the 100 Greatest Guitar Tracks, and Pitchfork named it the best song of the 1980s.
 Paste and American Songwriter both ranked it as Prince's greatest song.
 The song is also included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.